kannans89/RustRepo/20_Modules/20_Modules.md

             }

 ```
+The above code defines a function play() that accepts a parameter and prints it to the console.

-After completing all this do a **cargo build** to make sure library is structured propertly.Make sure you should be at root of project , that is movie-app folder  to fire the command .
-You will get compiling and finished info on the terminal as shown.
+### Step 5: Build the library crate using the **cargo build** command to make verify if the library crate is structured propertly.Make sure you should be at root of project ,i.e. the movie-app folder.
+The following message will be displayed in the terminal if the build succeeds.

 ```rust
 D:\Rust\movie-lib> cargo build